 Mount Susitna is also known to most Anchorage residents as The Sleeping Lady because it looks like a sleeping maiden with her arms folded across her chest.

 This image automatically refreshes every 30 seconds.
 For manual refresh, hit the F5 key on your computer.

-This is Main Street in Nome.
+This is Front Street in Nome.
 The finish line of the Iditarod Race.
 The image automatically refreshes every 30 seconds.

 PLEASE NOTE: DUE TO THE HIGH NUMBER OF USERS VIEWING THIS WEBCAM DURING THE RACE FINISH.
 THE WEBCAM MAY BE TEMPORARILY OFF-LINE AT TIMES.
 PLEASE DO NOT CALL US IF THIS HAPPENS.
 CHECK BACK LATER.
 PLANET EARTH ADVENTURES IS NOT RESPONSIBLE FOR THE MAINTENANCE AND OPERATION OF THIS WEBCAM.